metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

 - `additional_pod_affinity` (Attributes) AdditionalPodAffinity allows to specify pod affinity terms to be passed to all the cluster's pods. (see [below for nested schema](#nestedatt--spec--affinity--additional_pod_affinity))
-- `additional_pod_anti_affinity` (Attributes) AdditionalPodAntiAffinity allows to specify pod anti-affinity terms to be added to the ones generatedby the operator if EnablePodAntiAffinity is set to true (default) or to be used exclusively if set to false. (see [below for nested schema](#nestedatt--spec--affinity--additional_pod_anti_affinity))
+- `additional_pod_anti_affinity` (Attributes) AdditionalPodAntiAffinity allows to specify pod anti-affinity terms to be added to the ones generated by the operator if EnablePodAntiAffinity is set to true (default) or to be used exclusively if set to false. (see [below for nested schema](#nestedatt--spec--affinity--additional_pod_anti_affinity))
 - `enable_pod_anti_affinity` (Boolean) Activates anti-affinity for the pods.
-The operator will define podsanti-affinity unless this field is explicitly set to false
+The operator will define pods anti-affinity unless this field is explicitly set to false
-- `node_affinity` (Attributes) NodeAffinity describes node affinity scheduling rules for the pod.More info: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity (see [below for nested schema](#nestedatt--spec--affinity--node_affinity))
+- `node_affinity` (Attributes) NodeAffinity describes node affinity scheduling rules for the pod.
+More info: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity (see [below for nested schema](#nestedatt--spec--affinity--node_affinity))
-- `node_selector` (Map of String) NodeSelector is map of key-value pairs used to define the nodes on whichthe pods can run.More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
+- `node_selector` (Map of String) NodeSelector is map of key-value pairs used to define the nodes on which the pods can run.
+More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
-- `pod_anti_affinity_type` (String) PodAntiAffinityType allows the user to decide whether pod anti-affinity between cluster instance has to beconsidered a strong requirement during scheduling or not.
-Allowed values are: 'preferred' (default if empty) or'required'.
-Setting it to 'required', could lead to instances remaining pending until new kubernetes nodes areadded if all the existing nodes don't match the required pod anti-affinity rule.More info:https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity
+- `pod_anti_affinity_type` (String) PodAntiAffinityType allows the user to decide whether pod anti-affinity between cluster instance has to be considered a strong requirement during scheduling or not.
+Allowed values are: 'preferred' (default if empty) or 'required'.
+Setting it to 'required', could lead to instances remaining pending until new kubernetes nodes are added if all the existing nodes don't match the required pod anti-affinity rule.
+More info: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity
-- `tolerations` (Attributes List) Tolerations is a list of Tolerations that should be set for all the pods, in order to allow them to runon tainted nodes.More info: https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/ (see [below for nested schema](#nestedatt--spec--affinity--tolerations))
+- `tolerations` (Attributes List) Tolerations is a list of Tolerations that should be set for all the pods, in order to allow them to run on tainted nodes.
+More info: https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/ (see [below for nested schema](#nestedatt--spec--affinity--tolerations))
 - `topology_key` (String) TopologyKey to use for anti-affinity configuration.
-See k8s documentationfor more info on that
+See k8s documentation for more info on that

 <a id="nestedatt--spec--affinity--additional_pod_affinity"></a>
 ### Nested Schema for `spec.affinity.additional_pod_affinity`

 Optional:

-- `preferred_during_scheduling_ignored_during_execution` (Attributes List) The scheduler will prefer to schedule pods to nodes that satisfythe affinity expressions specified by this field, but it may choosea node that violates one or more of the expressions.
-The node that ismost preferred is the one with the greatest sum of weights, i.e.for each node that meets all of the scheduling requirements (resourcerequest, requiredDuringScheduling affinity expressions, etc.),compute a sum by iterating through the elements of this field and adding'weight' to the sum if the node has pods which matches the corresponding podAffinityTerm; thenode(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--affinity--additional_pod_affinity--preferred_during_scheduling_ignored_during_execution))
+- `preferred_during_scheduling_ignored_during_execution` (Attributes List) The scheduler will prefer to schedule pods to nodes that satisfy the affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
+The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding 'weight' to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--affinity--additional_pod_affinity--preferred_during_scheduling_ignored_during_execution))
-- `required_during_scheduling_ignored_during_execution` (Attributes List) If the affinity requirements specified by this field are not met atscheduling time, the pod will not be scheduled onto the node.If the affinity requirements specified by this field cease to be metat some point during pod execution (e.g. due to a pod label update), thesystem may or may not try to eventually evict the pod from its node.When there are multiple elements, the lists of nodes corresponding to eachpodAffinityTerm are intersected, i.e. all terms must be satisfied. (see [below for nested schema](#nestedatt--spec--affinity--additional_pod_affinity--required_during_scheduling_ignored_during_execution))
+- `required_during_scheduling_ignored_during_execution` (Attributes List) If the affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
+If the affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually evict the pod from its node.
+When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied. (see [below for nested schema](#nestedatt--spec--affinity--additional_pod_affinity--required_during_scheduling_ignored_during_execution))

 <a id="nestedatt--spec--affinity--additional_pod_affinity--preferred_during_scheduling_ignored_during_execution"></a>
 ### Nested Schema for `spec.affinity.additional_pod_affinity.preferred_during_scheduling_ignored_during_execution`